Achieving success in Thai Massage therapy and overcoming challenges

 Choose the view from the highest point – it looks better

-If you look at your massage from this higher vantage point, if you see the bigger picture, you can handle those times when the energy hits a low point.
+If you look at your profession from this higher vantage point, if you see the bigger picture, you can handle those times when the energy hits a low point.

-Massage therapy is not just a job, a regulated industry, a clinical process.
+Thai Massage therapy is not just a job, a regulated industry, or a clinical process.
 It is a way to build up the positive and loving energy balance of our world.
-I am proud and happy to be part of it and so can you.
+I am proud and happy to be part of it, and so can you.

-If you would like to learn more about the beautifully balanced and harmonious art of Thai Massage, follow the link below to browse Thai Healing Massage Academy’s extensive online training library:
+If you would like to learn more about the beautifully balanced and harmonious art of Thai Massage, follow the link below to check out Thai Healing Massage Academy’s online training library:

-The author, Shama Kern, is the founder and director of Thai Healing Massage Academy He has been practicing and teaching Thai Massage for 18 years, and he is the creator of 20 Thai Massage online training programs.
-You can reach him at firstname.lastname@example.org
+The author, Shama Kern, is the founder of Thai Healing Massage Academy.
+He has been practicing and teaching Thai Massage for over 20 years, and he is the creator of 20 Thai Massage online training courses.